kiayi129/pet-adoption-system/README.md

 Jackin Fu

+## 📌 Project Overview

+The platform consists of two main user roles:

+Adopters (Users) – Can browse available pets, view detailed information, submit adoption requests, and track the status of their requests.

+Admins – Can manage pet listings (add, edit, delete), review and process adoption requests, and maintain overall system integrity.

+The system ensures smooth communication between adopters and administrators while maintaining accurate records of all pets and adoption requests.

-✨ Features
+## ✨ Key Features

-User Registration & Login: Secure sign-up and login for adopters and admins.
+**User Registration & Login:**

+Secure account creation with email and password.

+Role-based access control (user vs admin).

+Session management to maintain user login state.

+**Pet Listings:**

-Pet Listings: Browse available pets with photos, descriptions, and adoption status.
+View all available pets with images, descriptions, age, breed, and adoption status.

-Adoption Requests: Submit and manage adoption applications online.
+Easily filter pets by category (type, age, availability).

+Clear display of adoption availability for informed decisions.

+**Adoption Requests:**

+Users can submit requests to adopt pets directly from the platform.

+Admins can review requests, approve or reject them, and update request statuses.

+Automated status updates notify users of approval or rejection.

+**Admin Dashboard:**

-Admin Dashboard: Add, edit, or remove pet listings and manage adoption requests.
+Add, edit, or remove pet listings with ease.

+Track all adoption requests and manage user interactions.

+Dashboard interface designed for efficient administrative control.

+**Responsive Design:**

-Responsive Design: Works well on both desktop and mobile devices.
+Fully responsive layout for desktop, tablet, and mobile devices.

+Ensures a consistent and smooth experience across different screen sizes.

+**Data Management & Security:**

+All data stored in a MySQL database with structured tables for users, pets, and adoption requests.

+Input validation and basic security measures to prevent invalid entries or unauthorized access.